ptrandev/battleboat/README.md

-# battleboat

-A JavaScript AI that beats humans at battleship.

-If you want to try stuff out, run `setDebug(true);` in the console before doing anything.
-You'll also get access to some cool features.
+# Perceptions of Humanoid versus Non-Humanoid Robots in a Friendly Competitive Board Game

+A modified version of the "battleboat" project by `billmei`: https://github.com/billmei/battleboat

+This project has been modified for CAS 723 final project.

+The modifications allow a Wizard of Oz to input an opponent's move and receive which move to play next in response.
+You can run this by opening `index.html` in your browser.

-Also includes a voice synthesis engine for CAS 723 final project.
+This repo also includes a voice synthesis engine for the final project in the `voice_synthesis` folder.
+Instructions are included in `voice_synthesis/README.md`.